allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 Site performance is very important, first of all, from the perspective of users, who expect a good experience when visiting the site.
 The user should not wait too long for the page to load.
-We all know how annoying it can be when we want to press an element and it jumps to another place on the page, or when we click on a button and then nothing happens for a very long time.
-The state of a site’s performance in these aspects is measured by [Web Vitals](https://web.dev/articles/vitals) performance metrics, and most importantly by a set of three major
+We all know how annoying it can be when we want to press an element and it jumps to another place on the page or when we click on a button and then nothing happens for a very long time.
+The state of a site’s performance in these aspects is measured by [Web Vitals](https://web.dev/articles/vitals) performance metrics and most importantly by a set of three major
-Core Web Vitals metrics (LCP — Largest Contentful Paint, CLS — Cumulative Layout Shift, INP — Interaction to Next Paint), which are responsible for measuring the 3 things: loading time, visual stability and interactivity.
-These metrics are also important for the websites themselves, because in addition to the user experience, they are also taken into account in terms of the website’s positioning in search engines (SEO) which is crucial for most websites on the Internet, [Allegro](https://allegro.tech/) included.
+Core Web Vitals metrics (LCP — Largest Contentful Paint, CLS — Cumulative Layout Shift, INP — Interaction to Next Paint) are responsible for measuring the 3 things: loading time, visual stability and interactivity.
+These metrics are also important for the websites themselves because, in addition to the user experience, they are also taken into account in terms of the website’s positioning in search engines (SEO), which is crucial for most websites on the Internet, [Allegro](https://allegro.tech/) included.

 In this post, you can read about **INP** — the new Core Web Vitals metric assessing overall responsiveness of the page which **replaced
 FID (First Input Delay) as of March 12, 2024** ([source](https://web.dev/blog/inp-cwv-launch)).

 ## What is INP?

-**INP** (**I**nteraction to **N**ext **P**aint) – is a new WebPerf metric that measures overall responsiveness of the website to user interactions throughout the user’s visit to the page.
+**INP** (**I**nteraction to **N**ext **P**aint) – is a new WebPerf metric that measures the overall responsiveness of the website to user interactions throughout the user’s visit to the page.
 INP value is the measured time from registering a user event to rendering a new frame in the browser.
 It uses [Event Timing API](https://www.w3.org/TR/event-timing/) under the hood.
-Good responsiveness of the website means that the browser presents “visual feedback” of the interaction as quickly as possible (more about the meaning of  “visual feedback” in the context of the INP metric in the next section ;) ) .
+Good responsiveness of the website means that the browser presents “visual feedback” of the interaction as quickly as possible (more about the meaning of  “visual feedback” in the context of the INP metric in the next section ;)) .

 An interaction can be a single mouse click event or a group of events like a tap interaction (`pointerup`, `pointerdown`, and `click`).